sszczep/Flo/README.md

 - multilanguage support (only *en* and *pl* for now)

 ### How to use
-Visit project's [Website](https://sszczep.github.io/Flo/) and add application to your workplace.
+Visit project's [website](https://sszczep.github.io/Flo/) and add application to your workplace.

-After typing */flo*, interactive menu should appear.
-There is a *Getting started* button at the bottom of a message.
+After typing **/flo**, interactive menu should appear.

+There should be a **Getting started** button at the bottom of a message.

 It will show you step by step how to configure notifications.